Kelly Knox

 Kelly Knox (born 1984) is a British fashion model.
 She has been voted one of the most influential disabled people in the UK, and is one of the few fashion models in the world with a physical disability.
-Knox became one of the first models with a disability to star at London Fashion Week in 2017.
+In 2017, Knox became one of the first models with a disability to star at London Fashion Week.

 Early life

 Kelly Knox was born in Enfield, North London and raised in both Enfield and Poplar, East London.
 She was born without a left forearm but, from the age of seven, refused to wear a prosthetic arm and since then has never used a prosthesis.

 Career

 In 2008, she was the winner of the BBC Three Reality TV show, Britain's Missing Top Model.
 One of eight disabled women contestants, among her competitors were two deaf women, a wheelchair user and a woman with one leg.
 As the winner of Britain's Missing Top Model, she won a photoshoot with top fashion photographer, Rankin, and a feature in Marie Claire magazine.

 Unlike Britain's Next Top Model, a modelling contract was not part of the prize, but she was offered an introduction to Take 2 Models (London) who signed her after the show but shortly after went into administration.
+She has since been signed to a number of modelling agencies.

-In September 2016, Knox was signed to a major agency - MiLK Management.
+In August 2023, Knox was signed to Base Models agency.